 It may take a while to implement the modifications you’ve made to your existing process.
 When you’re finished, it’s critical to test and measure the effectiveness of those changes.

-You’ll need to evaluate each new variable in the process.
+You’ll need to evaluate each new variable in the optimization of chemical processes.
 That’s why it’s important to determine the KPIs you’ll track ahead of time.
 If you get to this step in the process without having determined your measurable outcomes, you may struggle to determine the success of your project.

 This step will likely involve testing your product quality as well, to verify if it has improved, stagnated, or declined.